 There are a number of techniques available for mapping (or charting) business processes these days but In 1921 the first method for documenting process flow was introduced by Frank Gilbreth and his wife Lillian Gilbreth.

 Members of the American Society of Mechanical Engineers (ASME) in their search for the “one best way.”
 They created a flow process chart, which was introduced in the presentation “Process Charts—First Steps in Finding the One Best Way” both great problem solvers decided to define the problem and break it down.

 The flow process chart used a basic system of a lined, columnar form with sets of five symbols running down the page and space for a brief description.

-It was such a simple idea but this tool that did so much for manufacturing and made them early advocates of scientific management.
+It was such a simple idea but this tool did so much for manufacturing and made them early advocates of scientific management.

 As previously mentioned, process mapping can be used to document existing processes.
-However, in terms of business change, process mapping can be a tool to create improvements and prevent failure by making sustainable and effective changes in working procedures and standard operating procedures (SOP).
+However, in terms of business change, process mapping can be a tool to create improvements and prevent failure by making sustainable and effective changes in working procedures and policies and standard operating procedures (SOP).

 They are a useful aid, because of processes regularly changing, and procedures becoming outdated.
 Process maps allow you to get details from all the people involved, so you can design an improved process for everyone to follow and boost productivity.

 Defining the difference between mapping and modelling can be problematic through online research alone.
 There seem to be various different opinions, with some people saying there is an overlap, while others insist they have different goals and are not interchangeable.